DaraVaram/Cloud-Computing-Infrastructure/Lecture-Security.md

 GRC work together to enforce policies and minimize risks.
 - Governance is the authority for making the policies
 - Risk management invovles identifying resources that should not be accessed by certain users to preserve CIA
+- Compliance management assures that policies are being enforced by implementing mechanisms.